kymo42/voice-isolator/README.md

 ## Installation

 ### Option 1: Use the .exe (Easiest)
-1. Download `voice_isolator.exe` from the dist folder
+1. Download `SpeakerLove.exe` from the releases
 2. Double-click to run
 3. Follow setup instructions below